Insulin pumps

 - You sleep with the insulin pump connected

-- Are worn all the time but are disconnected for water activities and contact sports (the maximum time to be off your pump is 90 minutes)
+- They are worn all the time but are disconnected for water activities and contact sports (the maximum time to be off your pump is 90 minutes) (except Omnipod 5)

-- allow for fewer injections and there is no need for long-acting insulin
+- They allow for fewer injections and there is no need for long-acting insulin

-- provide very small doses of rapid-acting insulin (smaller than what injections can give)
+- Very small doses of rapid-acting insulin are continuously supplied via background basal insulin delivery (smaller than what injections can give)

-- can be more convenient and a more flexible way to modify insulin requirements
+- Insulin pump use is generally more convenient and a more flexible way to modify insulin requirements

 Is there a suitable age for an insulin pump?